 If you’ve ever upgraded your PC or laptop, there’s a very good chance that the process involved inserting some more RAM.
-Boosting hardware performance with extra memory is always a smart option.
+Boosting hardware performance with extra or faster memory is always a smart option.
 If you’re not sure on the differences, read our comparison of faster RAM vs more RAM.

 Often, you’ll find that one or more RAM modules had to be removed for the new ones to be installed.
 Memory modules are usually fitted in pairs, with RAM of the same size, speed and from the same manufacturer sitting alongside each other.
 This physical necessity — your system will only be as fast as your slowest RAM module — means that there can be quite a bit of RAM wastage.